 Back to School Night is in September when Parents only are invited to classrooms to meet their child's classroom teachers and gain an overview of curriculum and teacher expectations for the year.

 Explorer Day is every Friday when students are encouraged to show school spirit by wearing their Bryant Ranch shirt or school colors (turquoise, silver and white).

-Music Instruction is offered to all 5th graders.
+Music Instruction is offered to all 4th and 5th graders.
 These students are enrolled in either general music or instrumental music for 45 minutes once a week, not missing any regular class instruction.
 Instrumental students will have one additional lesson each week.
 Students will participate in their chosen class for the entire school year.
 As instrumental classes are often large, students selecting this class should be able to work independently and be able to work in an environment that is highly stimulating and filled with sound.
 The school district has a limited number of instruments available for those students who are unable to obtain their own due to financial need.